sunlizhuang/Download_GDELT_Insert_To_Mysql/README.md

 # Download_GDELT_Insert_To_Mysql

-Download GDELT csv.zip files
+Download GDELT csv.zip files.
-You can select the begin data and end data
+You can select the begin data and end data.
 Unzipping to csv files and put into ./data/
-Write your own MySql username and pwd down to these code
+Write your own MySql username and pwd down to these code.
-you can insert these csv files to MySql database
+you can insert these csv files to MySql database.